NathanBeddoeWebDev/Blog/src/content/blog/Queues in Node.JS (and Bun).md

 });
 ```

-Don't mind the duplicated Redis connection, that might be dried away somewhere in a shared file.
-The handle here is pretty simple, and actually proved the async scenario that I wanted to explore.
-When you run `bun run worker.ts`, it looks at the Redis queue, and starts looping through running the process callback.
-The reason the setTimeout is there, is because that pushes the callback off the main event loop, and allows the `console.log('starting worker process')` is able to run as soon as the next request comes in, and then once the 1 second is up, it executes the setTimeout callback.
-Works exactly like normal javascript, amazing!
+Don't worry about the duplicated Redis connection; it can be moved to a shared file later.
+The main handle is straightforward and effectively demonstrates the async scenario I wanted to explore.
+When you run `bun run worker.ts`, it checks the Redis queue and starts looping through the process callback.
+The `setTimeout` is used to push the callback off the main event loop, allowing `console.log('starting worker process')` to run immediately when the next request comes in.
+After the 1-second delay, the `setTimeout` callback executes.
+This works exactly like normal JavaScript—amazing!

 So that's my very short journey with queues.
 I'm not sold on bee-queue, I'm going to explore BullMQ, but I'm interested in what I can get to work in my app, and I'll be keen to share the architecture once I'm done!